Working toward financial and physical health in retirement

-Medicare coverage is neither free nor complete
+Medicare coverage is neither free nor does it cover everything

 One strategy that may help make your retirement healthcare more affordable is to put off your retirement date.
 Delaying your retirement may give you more time to build up your savings.

 You can use some of that extra savings for Medicare premiums, out-of-pocket healthcare expenses or supplemental insurance.
-Private insurers sell Medicare supplement insurance, also known as Medigap, to help pay some of the costs not paid by Medicare.8 To purchase a Medigap policy, you must have Medicare Part A and Part B. You pay a monthly premium for the policy, in addition to your Part B premium for Medicare.
-As long as you pay the premium, your Medigap policy can’t be cancelled.
+Private insurers sell Medicare supplement insurance, also known as Medigap, to help pay some of the costs not paid by Medicare.

+To purchase a Medicare Supplemental insurance policy, you must have Medicare Part A and Part B. You’ll pay a monthly premium for the policy, in addition to your Part B premium for Medicare.
+As long as you pay the premium, your supplemental policy can’t be cancelled.

 A financial adviser can help evaluate your potential retirement healthcare needs, plan a budget and consider all your funding options.
 You can also find healthcare cost estimators online to give you a rough idea of your targets.